TannerBina/ResearchAssistance/README.md

 Threads do not terminate on exit.
 Long startup thread time to begin search.
-Internet and computer slowdown during search.
-Some bugs in thread info return.
 Bugs related to non-alphabetical symbols in abstract/title.